Bsc Zoology degree, Koala bear in trees.BSc Zoology degree, Koala bear in trees.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each at each Level.
-In each term, students study 40 credits comprised of either one or two modules.
-Some of these modules will be core that all students on the course will take, while in other terms, students will be able to choose between different modules depending on their preferences.
+In each term, you will study 40 credits comprised of either one or two modules.
+Some of these modules will be core that all students on the course will take, while in other terms, you will be able to choose between different modules depending on your preferences.
 At Level 6, the Dissertation module will cut across all terms.

 There will be a broad range of assessment methods used throughout and across the different modules and Levels, so that students are exposed to the different types of tasks they might encounter in the workplace.
 These will include coursework in the form of field journals, case studies, written pieces (both long and short form; such as communication pieces, literature reviews, dissertations or laboratory reports), data analysis and presentations.
-In some cases, various types of assessment may be combined into a portfolio that the students develop throughout the year as they learn and progress through different tasks.
-In some modules, students may encounter more time-sensitive assessment tasks like oral practical assessments and end-of-module assessments or they will need to work as part of a group towards the completion of assessment tasks.
+In some cases, various types of assessment may be combined into a portfolio that you develop throughout the year as you learn and progress through different tasks.
+In some modules, you may encounter more time-sensitive assessment tasks like oral practical assessments and end-of-module assessments or you will need to work as part of a group towards the completion of assessment tasks.
 Where possible, both formative and summative assessment will be used.
-All assessments are designed from a competency viewpoint, where the competencies that students need to develop by the end of the assessment task are the focus and we work backwards from these to design the tasks.
-We thus continuously review the assessment methods used to ensure that they adequately prepare students for graduate-level employment when they complete their degrees.
+All assessments are designed from a competency viewpoint, where the competencies that you need to develop by the end of the assessment task are the focus and we work backwards from these to design the tasks.
+We thus continuously review the assessment methods used to ensure that they adequately prepare you for graduate-level employment when they complete their degrees.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.